Associate Editor, Teaching & Learning Inquiry: The Journal of the International Society for the Scholarship of Teaching and Learning

-The associate editor appointment will be for three years, starting May 2022.
+The associate editor appointment will be for three years, starting January 2024.
 The appointment will be renewable for a second term.
 The position is voluntary and involves meeting tight deadlines and participating in monthly virtual editorial meetings.
-Associate editors work closely with the editorial team (i.e., two co-editors and several associate editors) in maintaining the journal’s ethos of mentorship and collaboration in making important decisions regarding submissions to the journal.
-For submissions deemed appropriate for peer review, associate editors assign and work with reviewers to maintain the journal’s ethos and standards, consult with the editorial team in making decisions about submissions, work with authors on subsequent manuscript development where deemed appropriate, and work with the journal’s copy-editor to finalise manuscripts before publication.
-The associate editor will also engage in enhancing TLI’s international outreach, particularly from regions that have had a relatively limited presence in or engagement with the journal.
+Associate editors work closely with the editorial team (two co-editors and several associate editors) to maintain the journal’s ethos of mentorship and collaboration in making important decisions regarding submissions to the journal.
+For submissions deemed appropriate for peer review, associate editors assign and work with reviewers to maintain the journal’s ethos and standards, consult with the editorial team in making decisions about submissions, work with authors on subsequent manuscript development where deemed appropriate, and work with the journal’s copyeditor to finalize manuscripts before publication.
+The associate editor will also engage in enhancing TLI’s international outreach, particularly from regions with relatively limited presence in or engagement with the journal.

-Please consider submitting an application if you are looking for a rewarding opportunity to continue developing your editorial skills, help fellow SoTL scholars develop and publish their work, and contribute to the development of one of the field’s pre-eminent publications.
+Please consider submitting an application if you are looking for a rewarding opportunity to expand your editorial skills, help fellow SoTL scholars develop and publish their work, and contribute to one of the field’s pre-eminent publications.
 ISSOTL’s Publications Committee, together with the co-editors, will make a selection based on the criteria outlined below.

-Brief written applications (no more than three, single-spaced pages), as well as a current curriculum vitae and the names of two members of the ISSOTL community who are willing to be contacted as referees, should be e-mailed to Jessie Moore, Publications Committee co-chair, at email@example.com no later than April 1, 2022, and should do the following:
+Brief written applications (no more than three, single-spaced pages), as well as a current curriculum vitae (6 pages max) and the names and contact information for two references from the international SoTL community should be e-mailed to Elina Salminen <firstname.lastname@example.org>, Publications Committee co-chair, no later than November 18, 2023, and should do the following: